nikolajsokunevs/FanCotroller/README.md

 ## About

-You can use this add-on to install fan controller, which is a tool to control your cooling system.
+You can use this add-on to install fan controller, which is a tool to control your RPi cooling system.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg